baleboy/kaggle_titanic/README.md

 The best model according to this comparison is the Support Vector Machine (`SVM.SVC` model in Sklearn) with polynomial features, with a training score of 0.84 and a CV score: 0.82.
 Since the two scores are close, there doesn't seem to be a problem of overfitting (as is for example the case with the RandomForest model). seems to be the best fit.

+## Performance of the prediction

+If I just predicted that everybody in the Kaggle dataset died, I would get an accuracy of ~0.62.
+I also tried to make a simple prediction based on the survival rates of males and females, and got a Kaggle score of ~0.7.
+Note that you can cheat and look up the survival status from one of the Titanic passenger databases, which explains the very high scores in the Kaggle leaderboard.
+But a score of 0.82 should be achievable with a model.

+The best score I have achieved with this implementation is **0.78947**, which is better than the baseline but not that great in Kaggle terms.

 ## Conclusion